Stop Feeding Your Brain Negativity: A Content Diet Guide

 4. Change the Medium

-Algorithms can’t manipulate a newspaper.
+Algorithms can’t rearrange a newspaper while you read it.
 Consider getting news from newsletters, RSS feeds, or print.
 The format itself reduces the doom spiral.
-There’s a finite amount of content, no autoplay, no infinite scroll pulling you deeper into the void.
+There’s a finite amount of content, no autoplay, no infinite scroll pulling you deeper.

 5. The 24-Hour Rule